BrandNewJimZhang/ml2022fall-homework/computer exercise/week 3/Solution of Computer Exercise 3.md

-# Solutions of Computer Exercise 3
+# Solution of Computer Exercise 3

 ## Usage of `sklearn.neighbors.KneighborsClassifier()`